 From the Chittagong Hill Tracts of Bangladesh he spent his early years in India.
 Bhante studied and practiced Dhamma for over thirty years and has been trained in two major vehicles (Theravada and Mahayana), particularly in Vipassana and Zen Meditation.

 After Bangladesh Bhante moved to South Korea.
 He studied there Mahayana Buddhism for three years and has completed 16th monastic education in Korean Buddhist Jogye Order in 1998.
 He was trained at Jikjisa one of the Korean oldest and well-known monastery in Korea.
-In beginning he stayed at Heinsa for a short period where six huge, 802 woodblock Tripitaka Koreana have been preserved.
+In beginning he stayed at Heinsa for a short period where six huge, the whole woodblock Tripitaka Koreana have been preserved.

 He also helped to establish and then became the first non-Korean Incumbent of the Sang Youn Sa Zen Center in Suri Mountain, Gunpo-si.
 It was founded by the Zen master Dr. Ki Youn Lee Sunim where he trained his non-Korean students.
 He also undertook a pilgrimage to Singapore and Thailand.

 Through yoga and meditation Bhante helps students to go beyond their emotional and physical pain improve their lives.
 He has travelled to Thailand, India, Nepal, Sri Lanka, Singapore, Taiwan, Hong Kong and Japan for Buddhist conferences, retreats, and pilgrimages.
 He also attended number of Vipassana courses taught by S.N Goenka in Japan, USA and Canada.